You know, that's just, that's just really, I mean, that's just over the top.

 It's none of your business.

-I'm handling what just mind boggling.
+I'm handling what just mind-boggling.

-At least the president's speech coming on Wednesday, which will announce whatever the plan is.
+I want to say a couple things here, if I might, about the troop surge, at least the president's speech coming on Wednesday, which will announce whatever the plan is.

-The President is coming up with a way here to try to win this.
+But regardless, the president is coming up with a way here to try to win this.

-He's uh shopping around for ideas.
+He's shopping around for ideas.

 He's got new generals, and the surge idea seems to be one that has a lot of consensus of support behind it.

-So wait a minute, that's not what we ought to be doing here.
+Wait a minute, that's not what we ought to be doing here.

-It's places of Iraq.
+It's places Iraq.

 But we're trying to eliminate the impediments here to moving on with this country feeling and being free to decide its own affairs.